 Ever wonder about the real power that lies behind the politicians we see every day?
 Is American power in decline?
-Why are we at war in Iraq and Afghanistan?
+Why are we at war in Afghanistan?
 How do questions of race, gender, class, or sexual orientation shape our world?
 Can human rights treaties really improve people's lives?

 The politics major program invites students to explore answers to these questions and more by analyzing the nature of political power and how it is exercised in our nation and world.
 Beyond the study of government and institutions, politics courses focus on how social actors--from Wall Street investors to labor unions, from presidents to peasant movements--use a variety of power resources limited by their specific contexts to shape their lives.